-To ensure a diverse group is getting into your slate, you need to start by making sure the applications coming through fit your diversity and inclusion requirements.
+To ensure a diverse candidate pool, organizations need to make sure that the applicants coming through the pipeline fit their diversity requirements and ratios.

 2. Who’s moving through each stage?

-Use this metric to track the movement from the application stage to screening and down through interviewing and into offers accepted.
-This will make it clear where in your hiring process you lose your diverse candidates.
+Use this metric to track the movement from the application stage to through interviewing, eventually, offers accepted.
+This will make it clear where in the hiring process diversity candidates either rescind their candidacy or are disqualified.
 A drop in diversity at different stages requires a different response.
-For example, if diverse candidates are rejecting offers of employment you need to understand why and make a change.
+For example, if diverse candidates are rejecting offers of employment, recruiters need to understand why and make a change.

 3. Who’s doing the interviewing?

 Research shows that there is reduced bias when the diversity of a job interviewer is matched to the candidate.
 In fact, the 2020 Inclusion Index by Diversity Best Practices, revealed that of the 98 organizations surveyed (a list that includes Johnson & Johnson, Accenture, New York Life, and more), 75% require the panel of interviewers to be diverse.